pydicom/pydicom/doc/tutorials/filesets.rst

 Applying the changes
 ....................

-The changes won't take affect until you call :func`FileSet.write()
+The changes won't take affect until you call :meth:`FileSet.write()
 <pydicom.fileset.FileSet.write>`.
 When adding instances to an
 existing File-set, the instances will not be consolidated within the directory structure.
 To reduce the memory requirements, an additional datasets